USDA-ARS-NWRC/smrf/docs/user_guide/dist_methods.rst

    The elevational trend for meterological stations is calculated using all available stations in the modeling domain.
 A line is fit to the measurement data with the slope as the elevational gradient (:numref:`Fig. %sa <air_temp_trend>`, :numref:`Fig. %sa <precip_trend>`, and :numref:`Fig. %sa <grid_trend>`).
-The slope can be constrained as positive, negative, or no contraint.
+The slope can be constrained as positive, negative, or no constraint.

    Gridded datasets have significantly more information than point measurements.
 Therefore, the approach is slightly different for calculating the elevational trend line.
 To limit the number of